How to use git worktree to optimize git workflow

 git checkout first-branch

-3. Create Worktree:
+3. Create worktree:

 Now, you are in the new branch.
 You can use git worktree to create a new work tree for the branch using the below command.